-One of the most pressing barriers to equitable dual enrollment access, enrollment, and attainment is the patchwork nature of how dual enrollment is funded.
+One of the most pressing barriers to dual enrollment access, enrollment, and attainment is the patchwork nature of how dual enrollment is funded.
 States vary widely in their models, with some providing robust, sustainable streams of funding while others placing the cost burden on K-12 systems, postsecondary institutions, or even families and students themselves.
 How states design and implement dual enrollment funding policies has a direct impact on which students can participate and thrive.

 Krista Kaput, Senior Analyst, Bellwether